Issues We Treat

 A free intake call with Susan

-Our Client Care Manager Susan will listen to what you are experiencing, answer your questions, and personally match you with the right therapist for your particular depression — not just clinically, but as a person.
+Our Client Care Manager Susan listens to what is bringing you in, answers your questions, and personally matches you with the right depression therapist — clinically and as a person.
+No commitment.

 • 02

-Your therapist takes time to understand how depression shows up in your life — in your body, your relationships, your history, and your daily functioning.
-This is not a checklist.
-It is a real conversation about what your depression is about.
+Your therapist takes genuine time to understand how depression is showing up in your life — in your body, your thinking, your relationships.
+Not a checklist.
+A real conversation.

 • 03